8x8c/8x8c/README.md

-https://github.com/8x8c/basilisk  ONE serpent app on github at the time i checked!
+https://github.com/8x8c/basilisk  ONE rust serpent app on github at the time i checked!
 I made a fork of it.
 It compiles and works.